mvrzan/salesforce-connections-demo/README.md

 # Connections 2025 Demo: Boost Telecom Revenue with Personalized Upselling

 This solution was presented at Salesforce Connections 2025, June 12th.
 It showcases how you can personalized your website based on a chat conversation you have with a Agentforce chatbot.
+The demo can be tested by going to the following [link](https://salesforce-connections-demo-665a3c7c9aa0.herokuapp.com/).

+> DISCLAIMER: This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
+Salesforce bears no responsibility to support the use or implementation of this software.

 # Table of Contents